nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 2a2.
 User enters a new command.

       Steps 2a1 to 2a2 are repeated until a valid attribute is provided.
 Use case resumes at step 4.

+**Use case: UC12 Add a todo task entry**

+**MSS**

+1. User requests to add a todo task.
+2. InternEase adds the todo task, displays the todo list and a success message.

+    Use case ends.

+**Extensions**

+* 1a.
+The command format is invalid.
+    * 1a1.
+InternEase shows an error message and gives a specific suggestion on the correct command format.

+      Use case ends.

+**Use case: UC13 List todo**

+**MSS**

+1. User requests to view the list of todo tasks.
+2. InternEase shows all the todo tasks as a list with their indexes specified.

+    Use case ends.

+**Extensions**
+* 1a.
+The list is empty.
+    * 1a1.
+InternEase shows an alert message that there is no todo task in the list.

+      Use case ends.

+**Use case: UC14 Edit the note content of a todo task**

+**MSS**

+1. User requests to view the list of todo tasks.
+2. InternEase shows the todo task list with their indexes specified.
+3. User requests to edit the note content of a specific todo task in the list by specifying its respective index.
+4. InternEase updates the note content of the todo task and displays a success message.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+    * 2a1.
+InternEase shows an alert message that there is no todo task in the list.

+      Use case ends.

+* 3a.
+The provided index is invalid.

+    * 3a1.
+InternEase shows an error message and gives a specific suggestion on the index's range.
+    * 3a2.
+User enters a new todo task index.

+      Steps 3a1 to 3a2 are repeated until a valid index is provided.
+Use case resumes at step 4.

+* 3b.
+The command format is invalid.
+    * 3b1.
+InternEase shows an error message and gives a specific suggestion on the correct command format.
+    * 3b2.
+User enters a new command.

+      Steps 3b1 to 3b2 are repeated until a valid command is entered.
+Use case resumes at step 4.

+**Use case: UC15 Edit the deadline of a todo task**

+**MSS**

+1. User requests to view the list of todo tasks.
+2. InternEase shows the todo task list with their indexes specified.
+3. User requests to edit the deadlines of a specific todo task in the list by specifying its respective index.
+4. InternEase updates the deadline of the todo task and displays a success message.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+    * 2a1.
+InternEase shows an alert message that there is no todo task in the list.

+      Use case ends.

+* 3a.
+The provided index is invalid.

+    * 3a1.
+InternEase shows an error message and gives a specific suggestion on the index's range.
+    * 3a2.
+User enters a new todo task index.

+      Steps 3a1 to 3a2 are repeated until a valid index is provided.
+Use case resumes at step 4.

+* 3b.
+The command format is invalid.
+    * 3b1.
+InternEase shows an error message and gives a specific suggestion on the correct command format.
+    * 3b2.
+User enters a new command.

+      Steps 3b1 to 3b2 are repeated until a valid command is entered.
+Use case resumes at step 4.

+**Use case: UC16 Delete a todo task entry**

+**MSS**

+1. User requests to view the list of todo tasks.
+2. InternEase shows the todo list with their indexes specified.
+3. User requests to delete a specific todo task in the list by specifying its respective index.
+4. InterEase deletes the todo task from the list and displays a success message.

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+    * 2a1.
+InternEase shows an alert message that there is no todo task in the list.

+      Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+InternEase shows an error message and gives specific suggestion on the index's range.

+    * 3a2.
+User enters new todo task index.

+      Steps 3a1 to 3a2 are repeated until a valid index is provided.
+      Use case resumes at step 4.

+* 3b.
+The command format is incorrect.

+    * 3b1.
+InternEase shows an error message and gives specific suggestion on the command format.

+    * 3b2.
+User enters new command.

+      Steps 3b1 to 3b2 are repeated until a valid command is provided.
+      Use case resumes at step 4.

+**Use case: UC17 Clear all todo task entries**

+**MSS**

+1. User requests to clear all the data in the todo list.
+2. InternEase clears all the todo task entries, shows an empty list of todo task data and displays a success message.

+   Use case ends.

+**Use case: UC18 Add a note**

+**MSS**

+1. User requests to add a note.
+2. InternEase adds the note, displays the note list and a success message.

+    Use case ends.

+**Extensions**

+* 1a.
+The command format is invalid.
+    * 1a1.
+InternEase shows an error message and gives a specific suggestion on the correct command format.

+      Use case ends.

+**Use case: UC19 List note**

+**MSS**

+1. User requests to view the list of notes.
+2. InternEase shows all the notes as a list with their indexes specified.

+    Use case ends.

+**Extensions**
+* 1a.
+The list is empty.
+    * 1a1.
+InternEase shows an alert message that there is no note in the list.

+      Use case ends.

+**Use case: UC20 Delete a note entry**

+**MSS**

+1. User requests to view the list of notes.
+2. InternEase shows the notes listed with their indexes specified.
+3. User requests to delete a specific note in the list by specifying its respective index.
+4. InterEase deletes the note from the list and displays a success message.

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+    * 2a1.
+InternEase shows an alert message that there is no note in the list.

+      Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+InternEase shows an error message and gives specific suggestion on the index's range.

+    * 3a2.
+User enters new note index.

+      Steps 3a1 to 3a2 are repeated until a valid index is provided.
+      Use case resumes at step 4.

+* 3b.
+The command format is incorrect.

+    * 3b1.
+InternEase shows an error message and gives specific suggestion on the command format.

+    * 3b2.
+User enters new command.

+      Steps 3b1 to 3b2 are repeated until a valid command is provided.
+      Use case resumes at step 4.

+**Use case: UC21 Clear all note entries**

+**MSS**

+1. User requests to clear all the data in the note list.
+2. InternEase clears all the notes, shows an empty list of note data and displays a success message.

+   Use case ends.

+**Use case: UC22 List task**

+**MSS**

+1. User requests to view the list of todo tasks and notes.
+2. InternEase shows a list of todo tasks and a list of notes with their indexes specified.

+    Use case ends.

+**Extensions**
+* 1a.
+The list is empty.
+    * 1a1.
+InternEase shows an alert message that there is no note or todo task in the list.

+      Use case ends.

+**Use case: UC23 Find a task by its field**

+**MSS**

+1. User enters keyword for the note or todo task.
+2. InternEase shows a list of notes and a list of todo tasks whose fulfill the matching keyword.
+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.
+    * 1a1.
+InternEase shows an alert message that there is no note or todo task in the list.

+      Use case ends.

 ### Non-Functional Requirements